info.StudioPintura@gmail.com

 Portrait Sculpure

-In session now - Winter Session starts in January
+In session now - Through March 12

 Portrait Sculpture from a Live Model– Instructor Armando Gutiérrez G.

-We will use Plastiline (Oil) Clay.
 Emphasis on anatomy and proportions, as well as creating a life-like piece with character.

 Questions?
 Please call or text us!